dsernst/quotes/_posts/2015-04-05-learning-to-surf.md

 ---
 layout: post
 title: Learning to Surf
-categories: [inspiration, repost, Seth Godin, courage]
+tags: [inspiration, repost, Seth Godin, courage]
 ---

 Another repost, this time because I found it such an interesting way of looking at things.